TitoMoi/servihelper/README.md

 Your data is managed internally on the local device with .json and .gz files, so it never goes to the internet.

-Its purpose is for help the Jehovah's witnesses to create and manage all kind of assignments.
+Its purpose is for help the Jehovah's witnesses to:

+- Create and manage all kind of assignments _(Also public speech assignments)_
-Also supports territory creation and distribution.
+- Territory creation and distribution.

-Also supports public speech assignments.

-The purpose of servihelper is not to be the best app out there, but to provide a free cost for the user and free cost for the developer _(Servihelper has no mantainance fee)_ and also provide a very friendly user interface.
+The purpose of Servihelper is:

+- Provide a free cost for the user _(you)_ and a free cost for the developer _(me)_
+- Also provide a very friendly user interface.

 ## Download links